Efficient ECG-based Atrial Fibrillation Detection via Parameterised Hypercomplex Neural Networks: Abstract

 \section{Abstract}

-Atrial fibrillation (AF) is the most common cardiac arrhythmia and associated with a higher risk for serious conditions like stroke.
-Long-term recording of the electrocardiogram (ECG) with wearable devices embedded with an automatic and timely evaluation of AF helps to avoid life-threatening situations.
-However, the use of a deep neural network for auto-analysis of ECG on wearable devices is limited by its complexity.
-In this work, we propose lightweight convolutional neural networks (CNNs) for AF detection inspired by the recently proposed parameterised hypercomplex (PH) neural networks.
-Specifically, the convolutional and fully-connected layers of a real-valued CNN are replaced by PH convolutions and multiplications, respectively.
-PH layers are flexible to operate in any channel dimension \(n\) and able to capture inter-channel relations.
-We evaluate PH-CNNs on publicly available databases of dynamic and in-hospital ECG recordings and show comparable performance to corresponding real-valued CNNs while using approx. \(1/n\) model parameters.
+Atrial fibrillation (AF) is the most common cardiac arrhythmia and associated with a high risk for serious conditions like stroke.
+The use of wearable devices embedded with automatic and timely AF assessment from electrocardiograms (ECGs) has shown to be promising in preventing life-threatening situations.
+Although deep neural networks have demonstrated superiority in model performance, their use on wearable devices is limited by the trade-off between model performance and complexity.
+In this work, we propose to use lightweight convolutional neural networks (CNNs) with parameterised hypercomplex (PH) layers for AF detection based on ECGs.
+The proposed approach trains small-scale CNNs, thus overcoming the limited computing resources on wearable devices.
+We show comparable performance to corresponding real-valued CNNs on two publicly available ECG datasets using significantly fewer model parameters.
+PH models are more flexible than other hypercomplex neural networks and can operate on any number of input ECG leads.